KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 <br />-> See all code in src/Implementation/v2
 <br />-> First run download_Physionet2020_from_kaggle.py, then write_ECGS_to_h5_file.py and then train.py
 2. Adds Transformer (encoder-only) implementation in Keras and adaptable stacked block size.
--> Findings/Conclusion: model did not learn yet, because architecture was too complex.
+<br /-> Findings/Conclusion: model did not learn yet, because architecture was too complex.

 ### 15th - 28th September